technomancy/leiningen/README.md

   upon it.

 **Q:** What can be done to speed up launch?
+**A:** The main delay involved in Leiningen comes from starting the JVM.
+  Launching "lein interactive" will give you an interactive session so you can run many tasks against the same process instead of launching a new one every time.
+Depending on your editor you may also be able to take advantage of its Clojure integration.

+**Q:** Still too slow; what else can make startup faster?
-**A:** The "server" Hotspot compiler in the JVM is optimized for long-running processes and has quite a poor startup time.
+**A:** There are two flavours of the JVM, client and server.
+The server is optimized for long-running processes and has quite a poor startup time.
 Leiningen will try to launch a client JVM, but this only works on 32-bit JVM installations.
-If you are on a 64-bit machine you can still use a client JVM; on Ubuntu use the ia32-sun-java6-bin package.
-Once you've installed it, set the <tt>JAVA_CMD</tt> environment variable to <tt>/usr/lib/jvm/ia32-java-6-sun/bin/java</tt>.
-Using the
+If you are on a 64-bit machine you can still use a client JVM if you install 32-bit packages; on Ubuntu try ia32-sun-java6-bin.
+Once you've installed it, set the <tt>JAVA_CMD</tt> environment variable to
-  <tt>interactive</tt> command, the <tt>swank-clojure</tt> plugin, and
-  the socket started by the <tt>repl</tt> command are also good ways to avoid paying the startup time penalty.
+  <tt>/usr/lib/jvm/ia32-java-6-sun/bin/java</tt>.

 ## Contributing